Correlation detection in trees for planted graph alignment: Notations and problem statement

 The context of our problem is as follows.
-We observe two trees $\bt,\bt'$ (or rather, their prunings at depth $n$, in $\cX_n$, obtained by removing nodes at distance $>n$ from the root), each having been obtained from random uniform relabeling of two trees $\btau,\btau'$, and would like to test whether $\btau,\btau'$ are independent or correlated.
-More specifically, we will consider two models of random trees, which we present here after.
+We observe two uniformly labeled rooted trees $t,t'$ and would like to test whether they are independent or correlated.
+We will consider two models of random rooted trees, which we present hereafter.
+For this purpose we first need to introduce the following\\

-\begin{itemize} \item[$(i)$] \textbf{Independent model $\dP_{0}$.} Under the independent model, $\btau$ and $\btau'$ are two independent Galton-Watson branching trees with offspring distribution $\Poi(\lambda)$, where $\lambda>0$.
-It is then an easy fact that under $\dP_{0}$, the distribution of the relabeled versions $(\bt,\bt')$ coincides with that of $(\btau,\btau')$, i.e. we simply observe two independent labeled Galton-Watson trees.
-We will denote $(\bt,\bt') \sim \dP_0$.